seraklop/RoguePlots/README.md

 Seraina Klopfstein & Tamara Spasojevic
 DOI: https://doi.org/10.1101/425090

-The code here represents the source code for an R package.
+The rogue.plot folder represents the source code for an R package.
 A compiled version for Windows is also provided.